 The gold dust shrub is dioecious, which means that each plant is a male or female gender.
-Take cuttings from both male and female plants (label them appropriately) to ensure that the female plants will be pollinated by a nearby male thereby producing fruiting red berries in the fall.
+Take cuttings from both male and female plants (label them appropriately) to ensure the female plants will be pollinated by a nearby male to produce fruiting red berries in the fall.
 Here's how to propagate the gold dust plant:

-- With sharp, clean pruners, take a cutting of about four inches, remove the lower leaves.
+- With sharp, clean pruners, take a cutting of about four inches and remove the lower leaves.

 - Root it in a pot filled with soil mixed with vermiculite and peat moss.
 Be sure the leaves are above the soil.